apache/apisix-website/website/blog/2022/01/26/apisix-integrate-forward-auth-plugin.md

 ### Step 2: Create a route and enable the `forward-auth` plugin

-Next, we will configure a route and enable the `forward-auth` plug-in to interface the above authentication service with the upstream application.
+Next, we will configure a route and enable the `forward-auth` plugin to interface the above authentication service with the upstream application.

 ```shell
 curl http://127.0.0.1:9080/apisix/admin/routes/1 -H 'X-API-KEY: edd1c9f034335f136f87ad84b625c8f1' -X PUT -d '